ghackebeil/pybnb/doc/getting_started/index.rst

 <pybnb.solver.Solver>` object can be used to avoid this
 overhead.
-There is also some overhead associated with creating a :class:`pybnb.Solver <pybnb.solver.Solver>` object, but once created the :func:`Solver.solve
+There is also some overhead associated with creating a :class:`pybnb.Solver <pybnb.solver.Solver>` object , but once created the :func:`Solver.solve
 <pybnb.solver.Solver.solve>` method can be called any number
-of time.
+of times.